LordTylus/EquationParser/README.md

 values as many times as needed.

 ## Vision for future

-The framework is lacking one very important feature still, which would be reporting parsing errors.
-With the approach described above it would be easy to find mismatched parenthesis or unrecognized functions.
-However, right now they are not reported yet.
-This will be added in a future release.

 Additionally, I would like to add the option to support variables without brackets.
 Doing would be more prone for parsing errors, but can make it easier to input expressions manually.